TypeScript

 import { XmemoryAPIError, XmemoryHealthCheckError } from "xmemory";

-try { const xm = await XmemoryClient.create({ token: "..." });} catch (e) { if (e instanceof XmemoryHealthCheckError) { console.error("Server unreachable:", e.message); }}
+try { const xm = await XmemoryClient.create({ apiKey: "..." });} catch (e) { if (e instanceof XmemoryHealthCheckError) { console.error("Server unreachable:", e.message); }}

-try { await inst.write("...");} catch (e) { if (e instanceof XmemoryAPIError) { console.error(`Error (HTTP ${e.status}): ${e.message}`); }}Reference
+try { await inst.write("...");} catch (e) { if (e instanceof XmemoryAPIError) { console.error(`Error (HTTP ${e.status}): ${e.message}`); }}The schema-evolution methods set .code to a structured error type you can match on — e.g. stale_proposal_version, destructive_confirmation_required, non_additive_change_requires_plan:

 Section titled “Reference”Client